Start-Up Visa UK

 The visa does not lead to indefinite leave to remain (ILR) by itself.
 However, it can be used in conjunction with the Innovator Visa.

 If you hold the visa for two years and successfully apply for the Innovator Visa, you may be eligible to apply for ILR at this time if you meet the requirements.
-After holding ILR for one year, you may be eligible to apply for British citizenship.
+After holding ILR for 12 months, you may be eligible to apply for British citizenship if all other requirements are met.

 However, there are a number of conditions that must be met in order to secure ILR after holding the Start-Up and Innovator Visas.
 These include remaining in contact with your endorsing body and providing evidence that you have made progress on your business venture.